samuelmatis/viera-control/README.md

 1. You must have installed node.js on your computer.
 2. Install dependencies - `(sudo) npm install`
-3. Compile coffescript to javascript - `coffee -cb app/scripts/app.coffee`
-4. Start the application - `node server/server.js`
+3. Start the application - `node server/server.js`
-5. The application is now running on url [localhost:3000](http://localhost:3000)
+4. The application is now running on url [localhost:3000](http://localhost:3000)

 _ _ _
 ### UI : ###